Prosecutors seek 7 to 9 years in prison for Trump ally Roger Stone

 During the trial, prosecutors portrayed Stone, 67, as a serial liar who tried to bully witnesses into not cooperating with authorities.
 They charged Stone, a longtime confidant of President Donald Trump, with making false statements, obstruction and witness tampering in a case that was an offshoot of special counsel Robert Mueller's Russia investigation.

-Stone, a self-described "dirty trickster," has been a well-known Republican operative dating to President Richard Nixon's campaign.
-Stone also served early on as an adviser to Trump's 2016 campaign and has called the case against him politically motivated.
+Stone, a self-described "dirty trickster," has been a well-known Republican operative dating to President Richard Nixon's campaigns.
+Stone, who also served early on as an adviser to Trump's 2016 campaign, has called the case against him politically motivated.
 Trump told reporters in December that he wouldn't rule out pardoning his longtime pal.

-His sentencing is slated for Feb.
-20th at 10 a.m.
+His sentencing is scheduled for Feb.
+20 at 10 a.m.
 His attorneys have yet to file their own sentencing memorandum.